-To reduce the risk of accidental discharge of asphalt, the asphalt pump should not be running when filling through the manhole.
+To reduce the risk of accidental discharge of asphalt, the asphalt pump should not be running and the "Function" knob should be in "Load/ Transfer" when filling through the manhole.
 When the gage shows full, close the supply valve

 To prevent possible injury: Always open the manhole cover slowly.
 Pressure build up in the tank may cause the cover to burst open.